246 pages | 4 B/W Illus.

-Providing a theoretical assessment of real life case studies, the book reflects on a number of key events from the negotiations of the European Convention to the process that led to the ‘Brexit’ referendum and assesses the key agendas and institutional ethos of most actors involved in EU policy-making.
-It particularly focuses on the EU engagement of so-called non-privileged actors such as subnational authorities from the UK, Germany, Austria, Italy, the Netherlands and Scandinavia, as well as national and regional parliaments.
-The author goes on to examine the sometimes selfish behaviour and individual agendas of the European Commission, European Parliament, Member States and even that of the European Court of Justice, but also identifies many constructive ways of interaction that can decisively frame how EU decisions are made.
+Providing a theoretical assessment of real-life case studies, the book reflects on a number of key events from the negotiations of the European Convention to the process that led to the "Brexit" referendum and assesses the key agendas and institutional ethos of most actors involved in EU policymaking.
+It particularly focusses on the EU engagement of so-called non-privileged actors, such as subnational authorities from the UK, Germany, Austria, Italy, the Netherlands and Scandinavia, as well as national and regional parliaments.
+The author goes on to examine the sometimes selfish behaviour and individual agendas of the European Commission, European Parliament, Member States and even the European Court of Justice but also identifies many constructive ways of interaction that can decisively frame how EU decisions are made.

 Introduction: Subsidiarity and EU Multilevel Governance: Actors, Networks and Agendas

 2. Context Matters: The Participation of Local and Regional Authorities in EU Decision Making

 3. The Committee of the Regions, 20 years On

 4. The Praxis of Multilevel Governance in the European Union: Two Paradigmatic Case Studies and One Conflict

 5. Europe 2020, "Better Regulation" and Multilevel Governance